 Step 3: Apply your sealer

-There are a few different ways to apply your sealer.
+There are a few different ways to apply the product outdoors

 - Spray and roll